superlinear-ai/substrate/README.md

 5. Create a PR from your branch, review it, and merge it!

-### Generate and publish your Python project's docs
+### Build and publish your Python project's docs

-To generate and serve your Python project's docs, run:
+To build and serve your Python project's docs, run:

 ```sh
 poe docs --serve